-In the freestyle stroke, a wide arm recovery is a swimming mistake that makes your technique less effective.
+In front crawl, a wide arm recovery is a swimming mistake that makes your technique less effective.
 This article analyzes why this is the case and suggests a few swimming drills to correct this bad habit.

 A Real-Life Example

-The other day at the pool I noticed the arm recovery of a freestyle swimmer.
+The other day at the pool I noticed the arm recovery of a front crawl swimmer.
 What especially struck me was that he used overly wide arm movements.
 It looked like he was using more force than necessary during the arm recovery, and especially so because he’s a guy with a muscular build.

-As I was observing this swimmer’s technique, I started to think about why such a wide arm recovery might be problematic and lead to a less efficient freestyle stroke.
+As I was observing this swimmer’s technique, I started to think about why such a wide arm recovery might be problematic and lead to a less efficient front crawl stroke.
 So let me explain this in more detail.

 Wide Arm Recovery Problem #1 – Wasted Energy